 Digital moves at a pace most organizations are not familiar with.
 Innovation Heroes utilize processes like agile and push for flexible, cloud-based solutions that allow them to drive rapid digital innovation and iteration.

 Innovation heroes can convey the message in the languages of the business, IT, marketing, and user experience.
-They may not be the top experts in all or any of these areas but they can bridge them and create common understanding.
+They may not be the top experts in all or any of these areas, but they can bridge them and create a common understanding.